 No trip to Tucson is complete without having a taco or two.
 Mexican cuisine is my all-time favorite, so there was no way I would miss the opportunity to gorge.
 I made my way in search of some authentic double corn tortilla tacos with a hefty dose of salsa picante.

 You can find awesome tacos at the hip BOCA Tacos Y Tequila and Seis Kitchen or classic spots like Los Tacos Apson and El Güero Canelo.
 It all depends on the mood because they serve up completely different atmospheres.

 The Mount Lemmon Scenic Byway is one of the most stunning drives in Arizona.
 It’s nearly 30 miles one way and ends near the summit of Mount Lemmon in the small town of Summerhaven.

-On the scenic drive, visitors cross the sprawling canyons, rocky peaks, and scenic forests.
+Visitors cross the sprawling canyons, rocky peaks, and scenic forests on the scenic drive.
 The drive winds through the Coronado National Forest and peaks of the Santa Catalina Mountain Range.

-It’s popularly said that it feels like a drive from Mexico to Canada in terms of vegetation and landscape.
+It’s popularly said that it feels like a drive from Mexico to Canada regarding vegetation and landscape.

-As the drive climbs nearly 7,000 feet from 3,000 ft in elevation to over 10,000 ft, temperature changes can be extreme and in the winter months, it’s common to find snow on the mountain peaks.
-Snow is common enough, that it is home to America’s southernmost ski resort in operation when there is enough snow.
-In the hotter months, it makes for a welcome reprieve from the desert heat.
+As the drive climbs nearly 7,000 feet from 3,000 ft in elevation to over 10,000 ft, temperature changes can be extreme, and in the winter months, snow is common on the mountain peaks.
+Snow is common enough that it is home to America’s southernmost ski resort in operation when there is enough snow.
+It makes for a welcome reprieve from the desert heat in the hotter months.

 Coronado National Forest